String Quartet No. 1 (Piston)

 String Quartet No. 1 by Walter Piston is a chamber-music work composed in 1933.

-History

 Piston's first string quartet was premiered on March 7, 1933, by the Chardon Quartet, to whom it is dedicated.
-It is a charming work that later became a favorite of the Juilliard Quartet.
+It later became a favorite of the Juilliard Quartet.
 Aaron Copland singled out this quartet, praising its "acidulous opening movement, the poetic mood painting of its second, and its breezy finale", all of which "sets a superb standard of taste and of expert string writing".

 Analysis

 The quartet is in three movements: